keypom/keypom-docs/docs/Tutorials/Basics/getting-started.md

 # Getting Started

-There are several ways to get started using Keypom.

-1) [Basic Tutorials](simple-drops.md) for a full tutorial starting from scratch.
-2) [Existing Node Scripts](getting-started.md#deploy-scripts), known as Deploy Scripts, for working examples with more [configurations](../../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/drop-customization.md).
-3) [Advanced Tutorials](../Advanced/ticketing/concept.md) for more advanced use cases.

 In the basic tutorials, you will be shwon how to create [the four types](/Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/introduction.md) of Keypom drops.
 Two methods will be shown.

 1) [NEAR-API-JS](https://docs.near.org/tools/near-api-js/reference)